Limenius/symfony-react-sandbox/README.md

 Credits
 =======

-This project is heavily inspired by the great [React on Rails](https://github.com/shakacode/react_on_rails#), and also makes use its JavaScript package.
+This project is heavily inspired by the great [React on Rails](https://github.com/shakacode/react_on_rails#), and also makes use of its JavaScript package.